tin6150/psg/reStructuredText_markup.rst

 ****************

 github support .rst just as well as .md
-Not sure if can have README.rst as default rather than README.md (yet).
+Can use README.rst as default rather than README.md.

 Any incorrect construct that paralize the .rst parser will stop the rendering and revert back to raw.
 Thus, pay special attention to ``code blocks``